botprof/qu-handout/README.md

-# Course Handout LaTeX Class and Template
+# qu-handout: Course Handout LaTeX Class and Template

 This is a LaTeX template for making simple handouts for courses or other technical purposes.